-What is a Health and Hygiene Management Plan?
+What is a Health and Hygiene Management Plan (HHMP)?

-A Health and Hygiene Management Plan (HHMP) is a systematic process for managing agents that may adversely impact on a workers health at all stages of a mining operation.
-It forms an integral part of an organisations Safety Management System and compliments other major hazard management plans.
+A Health and Hygiene Management Plan (HHMP) is a systematic process for managing agents that may adversely impact on a worker’s health at all stages of a mining operation.
+It forms an integral part of an organisation’s Safety Management System and complements other major hazard management plans.

-The HHMP documents hazardous agents and provides details of the control measures used to eliminate and reduce exposures as well as methods used to verify that controls are effective.
-It should demonstrate an understanding of the hazardous agents as a result of suitable investigation and consultation with experts and workers.
+The HHMP documents what hazardous agents workers are exposed to and provides details of control measures used to eliminate and reduce exposures.
+It also outlines the methods used to verify that the controls are effective.

 Who is required to submit a HHMP?

-All mining operations are required to identify hazards, assess risks, detail controls and document the methods by which the effectiveness of those controls are assessed.
-Therefore, all sites are required to have an HHMP or equivalent, including processing plants, supporting infrastructure (e.g. ports, camps), rehabilitation areas and exploration activities.
+All sites are required to have a HHMP or equivalent, including processing plants, supporting infrastructure (e.g. ports, camps etc.), rehabilitation areas and exploration activities.

-whenever a significant change occurs to operations that may alter the risk profile
+- whenever a significant change occurs to operations that may alter the risk profile and

 How are HHMPs submitted to the Department?

-HHMPs are submitted to the Department online via the Safety Regulation System (SRS).
-They are lodged through the Approvals sub-system.
-A HHMP submission contains a minimum of three elements:
+New and revised HHMPs are submitted to the department in a digital format via the Safety Regulation System (SRS) ‘Approvals’ sub-system.
+The HHMP submission contains a minimum of three elements:

-- the HHMP - which identifies all health and hygiene hazards on site, describes the existing and planned control measures relevant to each hazard, and outlines control verification procedures
+- a document which describes how all health and hygiene hazards identified and assessed at the site are controlled or managed to protect the health of all workers.
+This management plan (the HHMP) describes the existing and planned control measures relevant to each hazard, and outlines control verification procedures

-- along with an outline of the sampling program for the next 12 months.
+- sampling program outline for the next 12 months.

-Additional supporting documents including a noise report, noise control plan, dust management plan, diesel particulate management plan or any other document relating to the effective control of health and hygiene hazards on site can also be added to the submission, and in some cases may be requested by the reviewing inspector.
+Additional supporting documents including a noise report, noise control plan, dust management plan, diesel particulate management plan or any other document relating to the effective control of health and hygiene hazards on site can also be added to the submission.
+In some cases additional information may be requested by the reviewing inspector.